permaweb/ao-ucm/README.md

 #### Main Process Files
 - **`process.lua`** - Main entry point for the ARnS Marketplace process.
 Handles message routing, validation, and core marketplace functionality including order creation, credit notices, and basic process operations.

-- **`ucm.lua`** - Universal Content Marketplace core logic.
+- **`ucm.lua`** - ANT Marketplace core logic.
 Contains the main marketplace functions including order book management, pair indexing, order creation, and error handling.
 This is the heart of the marketplace functionality.

 - **`activity.lua`** - Activity tracking and reporting system.
 Manages order history, executed orders, cancelled orders, and provides activity queries with filtering capabilities by address, date range, and asset IDs.

 - **`utils.lua`** - Utility functions used throughout the project.
 Includes address validation, amount validation, JSON message decoding, pair data validation, fee calculations, and table printing utilities.

 #### Bundle Files (Combined Modules)
-- **`bundle_ucm.lua`** - Self-contained bundle of the Universal Content Marketplace with all dependencies included.
+- **`bundle_ucm.lua`** - Self-contained bundle of the ANT Marketplace with all dependencies included.
 This is a standalone version that can be deployed independently.

 - **`bundle_activity_collection.lua`** - Bundled activity collection system for tracking and managing marketplace activity data.